GB flag iconENCN flag iconZH

 Image © Benkrut | Dreamstime.com

 Lanyards are a common component of the fall protection system for operatives working at height, with a variety of designs, lengths, materials and configurations possible.
 During use, they are exposed to hazardous wear and tear, so rigorous testing is necessary.
-The new standard increases the amount of testing required to ensure that CE-marked lanyards are fit for purpose.
+This standard provides the testing required to ensure that CE-marked lanyards are fit for purpose.

 Scope